-- 3.1 Video and pictures of the training exercises (audiovisual data; PNG and JPEG files) - 3.2 Educational content (text data; TXT and HTML files)
+- 3.1 Educational Videos about physical activity, diet, and drug treatment (audiovisual data; PNG and JPEG files) - 3.2 Educational content (text data; TXT and HTML files)

 Considering all these data, we expect to generate a large volume of them, in Giga Bytes (GB), especially because of the video materials.
 No existing data will be reused.
 All the collected data will be uploaded to the Red Cap platform and also backed up in Google Documents, password protected.
 After the completion of the study and after the first article being published, analysis datasets and processed variables will be de-identified and shared in the Zenodo.org plataform.
 All relevant data will be saved and kept throughout the entire study and beyond (all the allowed time from the platform).